AlbertMietus/MESS/pyMESS/training/dPID/pytest-intro.rst

 #.
 Test-functions are called without arguments

-   * It possible to define ‘parameter’; they are used as `fixtures
+   * We don't use/need `fixtures
      <https://docs.pytest.org/en/latest/fixture.html?highlight=fixture>`__

-   * Those aren’t needed for this exercise.
+     here; which look like function-parameters.
      So, define all test-functions without parameters!

 OK or NOK: Assert on failure
 ============================